 CHM 691/791 Chemistry Internship (1-0-1).
-Prerequisite: Graduate Standing, completion of atleast one full-time academic year in the Chemistry MS program or in the Clinical-Bioanalytical Chemistry PhD program, and permission of advisor.
-Provides students with practical experience in chemical and its applied fields.
-Students are required to submit a final project report and make an oral presentation at the end of the course.
-May be REPEATED ONE time for credit.
-Graded on an S/U basis.
+Prerequisites: Graduate standing, completion of at least one full-time academic year in the masters or doctoral degree programs in Chemistry, and permission of advisor.
+This course is intended to provide students with practical experience in chemical and its applied fields.
+Students will be required to submit periodic progress reports, in addition to submitting a Final Project Report at the end of the term.
+This course may be repeated one time for credit.
+Graded on a pass/fail (S/U) basis.
 CHM 695/795 Chemistry Seminar (1-0-1).
 Introduction to effective collection, organization, and presentation of technical information.
 Students are required to present seminars, preferably dealing with some aspect of their proposed research program.